Windows Security From The Ground Up

 Section X: Make It Rain

 The above instructions will make you incredibly safe.
-However, if you want to invest in security on a level approximate to what I use, I've listed the products below.
+However, if you want to invest in security, here are some leads.